oonuttlet/inciweb/README.md

 recent update of the Inciweb database.

 By default, `iw_get_incidents()` returns an `sf` object.
 This behavior can be changed using the argument `geometry = FALSE`.
+In this case, latitude and longitude columns are still returned; conversion to `sf` object is omitted.

 ``` r
 foo <- iw_get_incidents()